nmshd/documentation/_docs_integrate/data-model-overview.md

 ## RelationshipCreationContent

 Theoretically you can send any kind of data in a Relationship's `creationContent`.
-However, if your peer uses the enmeshed App, the `creationContent` must be of type `RelationshipCreationContent`, containing the Response to the Template's Request on a new Relationship.
+However, if your peer uses the enmeshed App, the `creationContent` must be of type `RelationshipCreationContent`, containing the Response to the RelationshipTemplate's Request on a new Relationship.

 | Name     | Type                            | Description                                                                                                                                              |
 | -------- | ------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------- |